goabstract/Awesome-Design-Tools/README.md

 - [sheet2api](https://sheet2api.com/) — create an API from Google Sheets or Excel Online Spreadsheets, no coding required.
 - [Sheet2Site](https://www.sheet2site.com/) — create a website from Google Sheets without writing code.
 - [Shopify](https://www.shopify.com/) — one platform with all the e-commerce and point of sale features you need to start, run, and grow your business.
+- [Smint.io Portals](https://www.smint.io/portals/about/) - a content experience platform where you can create brand portals, press center, media centers or partner ortals without coding.
 - [Thunkable](https://thunkable.com/) — a drag-and-drop tool for anyone to build native mobile apps.
 - [UserGuiding](https://userguiding.com/) — create walkthroughs, checklists, hotspots, and modals to improve user onboarding.